RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 }
 ~~~

-Make a package to create a uber.jar then we will deploy it to **OpenShift cluster** soon.
-Use the following mav plugin command via CodeReady Workspaces Terminal:
+Next we'll build an executable jar then deploy it to **OpenShift** soon.
+Use the following maven command via CodeReady Workspaces Terminal:

 `mvn clean package`

-> NOTE: Make sure to build this mvn command at working directory(i.e /projects/cloud-native-workshop-v2m1-labs/inventory/).
+> NOTE: Make sure to build this mvn command at working directory(i.e `/projects/cloud-native-workshop-v2m1-labs/inventory/`).

 If builds successfully (you will see **BUILD SUCCESS**), continue to the next step to deploy the application to OpenShift.